english-blog/english-blog.github.io/_posts/2011-10-25-i-wish-love-poem.md

 When the morning creeps up
 And wrenches you from me
 I'll go back to sleep
-And pretend its still tonight
+And pretend it's still tonight

 Down the lanes of future
 I'll smile through my tears